 Steve is a former and member of the President of the Board of Directors of the Federal Defenders of Montana, Inc., and a former member of the Montana Supreme Court’s Commission on Practice.
 Steve is a member of the State Bar of Montana, Twelfth Judicial District, and the American Bar Association.

-Steve is married and has two young sons.
+Steve is married and has two adult sons.
 His hobbies include golf, league bowling, and hunting.

 Steve’s practice areas include: business organizations/formation and corporate law, agricultural law, natural resources and water rights law, estate planning/probates, real estate transactions, financial institutions, commercial and general litigation, and limited family law and criminal defense.